 6. Not getting complete management buy-in

 Maintenance managers stand to benefit greatly from the implementation of EAM software, but prior to launch and in the early stages of the implementation process, an EAM will require a lot of time on the maintenance manager’s part.
 Maintenance managers must allocate time and resources to EAM implementation, getting the system up and running while still fulfilling their regular duties.
 Maintenance managers are also responsible for re-engineering processes and supporting maintenance technicians through training.
 Therefore, it is essential to get complete management buy-in from the beginning.

 When it comes to implementing EAM software, maintenance managers can’t go it alone.
 Maintenance workers also need to buy into the idea of making the EAM system work and understand that the software will make their lives easier.
 If maintenance technicians perceive the EAM software to be complex and difficult to use, they will be reluctant to cooperate and your organization will struggle to achieve the desired results from implementation.

 8. Providing limited training

 One of the most common causes of EAM implementation failure is a lack of training.
 In addition to organizing training during the implementation process, provide ongoing training as new features are added and new people join the team.
 Training outlines best practices for data entry and increases user adoption.

 Since 1986, DPSI has implemented facility maintenance software for over 50,000 users around the world.
 Made for maintenance people, by maintenance people, our EAM systems are easy for maintenance personnel to understand and use.
 Our clients have included colleges and universities, hospitals, and commercial facilities in multiple industries.
-Contact us to learn more about our EAM software as well as our implementation capabilities.
+Contact us to learn more about implementing EAM software.